Djupivogur, Eastfjords

 Eastfjords • Egg sculptures

-Djupivogur sits at a scenic crossroads where the dramatic Eastfjords meet the southern coast, with the pyramid-shaped Búlandstindur mountain watching over the village.
-The waterfront Eggs of Merry Bay sculpture has become an Instagram favorite, while boat trips to Papey island offer puffin encounters and historic exploration.
+Djupivogur sits where the Eastfjords meet the southern coast, below the pyramid-shaped Búlandstindur mountain.
+The waterfront Eggs of Merry Bay sculpture is widely photographed, and boat trips run to Papey island for puffins and the old church.

 Region